karlkoorna/tweaky/README.md

 **Info**

-The `Info` section makes a tweak recognizable in the UI.
+Makes a tweak recognizable in the UI.

 ```ini
 [Info]